ctftime/moderator_playbooks/README.md

  * Event organizer intentionally marked an event as "casual"
  * Last event of this CTF was run more than 18 months ago (this rule should be reviewed, may be weight should be reduced instead)
  * Events run on some conference and only conference attendee can participate
+ * Event organizers did not provide any scoreboard within a voting period (7days after the event)

 However, events allowing on-line participants, but grant prizes only to on-site or academic-only participants are eligible for some weight.